fabricioanciaes/fexlguide/docs/characters/vulcano-rosso.md

 Vulcano Rosso is all about mixing up the opponent.
 Rosso still has access to the regular mixup tools, so remember to use your Lows, normal Throws, Hard Attack crossup j.LK, empty jump-ins into Lows and frame-traps to open the opponent up.

 However, Rosso also has a built-in Short Hop with his Le Ali Di Aero(PP/PP) allowing him to get incredibly quick Overheads and a even better empty jump-in to Low than usual, both of which can be combo'd from.
+A lot of V.Rosso's pressure comes from cancelling into Le Ali Di Aero as it'll get out of the way out of mashed 2LKs and if the followup is blocked, you get to restart your pressure.

 Rosso's Vulcanus(214P/4P) also forces the opponent to block and becomes even better if used meaty.
 You can also force the opponent to quickly switch the direction they block by using Sciara Del Fuoco (236K/6K) to dash through the opponent.

 Naturally, mixups can be enforced on most knockdowns, but a great way to set this up is with Rosso's staple combo, listed in the Universal Strings below.